raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Kit Assembly

-In this step we are going to build a real Astro Pi using the official Astro Pi kit you received from ESA.
-We understand that building your Astro Pi can be intimidating, which is why we have created the handy guide & checklist below for you to follow!
+In this step we are going to build a real Astro Pi using the official kit you received from ESA.
+We understand that building your Astro Pi can be intimidating, which is why we have created the checklist below for you to follow!

 --- collapse ---
 ---